Martok: Chancellor Martok

 When the Dominion forces suddenly withdrew into Cardassian territory, the Allies realized that they were withdrawing in order to gain time to recover from their battle wounds, so that they could come back stronger a few years later.

 Martok believed that the Empire should attack right away, and convinced the Federation and Romulans to attack as well.
 Martok, leading the Klingon fleet; Admiral Ross and Captain Sisko, leading the Federation fleet; and the Romulans attacked and defeated the Dominion on the Cardassian homeworld.

-Despite the refusal of Admiral Ross and Captain Sisko to drink bloodwine with Martok in the halls of Cardassian Central Command, something most Klingons would consider a grave insult, the Federation and Klingons remain allies.
+Despite the refusal of Admiral Ross and Captain Sisko (who were horrified by the sight of being surrounded by so many dead Cardassians) to drink bloodwine with Martok in the halls of Cardassian Central Command, something most Klingons would consider a grave insult, Martok simply shook his head and said that humans didn't understand, with the Federation and Klingons remaining staunch allies.
 Martok is happy to receive Lt.
 Commander Worf as the Federation Ambassador to Qo'noS.
 He comments that he now has an Ambassador that he can go targ hunting with and that, for this reason, "perhaps being Chancellor won't be so bad after all".
 Shortly after the end of the war, Martok and Worf leave DS9 for Qo'noS ("What You Leave Behind").

 Personal life

-Martok is the son of Urthog, and is an only child, who grew up in the Ketha province on Qo'noS.
+Martok is the son of Urthog, and is an only child.
+He grew up in the Ketha province on Qo'noS.
+Urthog did not live to see his son become an officer; Martok holds a grudge against Kor for robbing his father of that honour.

 Martok is married to Sirella, a noble woman.
 They have one son, Drex ("You Are Cordially Invited", "The Way of the Warrior") Martok views marriage as another form of combat, albeit one disguised and more subtle than most ("The Changing Face of Evil").

-After Worf joined Martok's house, Worf's son Alexander would be inducted into the house as well, as would Jadzia Dax upon her marriage Worf (the marriage was initially opposed by Sirella).
+After Worf joined Martok's house, Worf's son Alexander would be inducted into the house as well, as would Jadzia Dax upon her marriage to Worf (the marriage was initially opposed by Sirella).
 After Jadzia's death, Martok would come to regard Dax's new host Ezri as a worthy successor to Jadzia and would consider her part of his house as well.

 Martok's first appearances on Star Trek: Deep Space Nine (in "The Way of the Warrior, Parts I and II" and "Apocalypse Rising") were actually the Changeling infiltrator posing as Martok.
 The real Martok did not appear onscreen until "In Purgatory's Shadow".

 The Mirror Universe version of Martok has only appeared in the novels.
 Unlike the regular Martok, who is an honorable and caring commander, the MU version is foul-mouthed, slovenly and cruel.
 He is eventually killed by the mirror counterpart of Klag, who assumes Martok's role as Regent of the Klingon-Cardassian Alliance.